YipinXiong/AngularNotes/README.md

 > You can "dispatch" the action into a observerable, such as adding a new activitiy.
 Then, it will update for you automatically.

-I have to say, observable is a "stream".
+>  Observable is a "stream".
 There is another dimension called "time".
-As time goes by,  there will probably be many values coming into the "stream".
+As time goes by,  there will probably be many values flowing into the "stream".

-## Laziness

-If you neglect to `subscribe()`, the service will not send the request to the server.
-As a rule, an `Observable` *does nothing* until something subscribes.

 ## Subject